erol1098/erol1098/README.md

 - Hi, I’m @erol1098.
 I have a B.Sc in Computer Science.
-- 👀 I’m aiming to be a Front-End Web Developer.
+- 👀 I’m a Front-End Web Developer.
 - 🌱 I’m currently learning React.
 Also interesting in Web3.
 - 💞️ I’m looking to collaborate on my projects, please feel free to collaborate.